-Candida "Candi" P. Wolff is Citigroup's Executive Vice President and Head of Global Government Affairs.
-She is responsible for the company's government affairs globally, including U.S. Federal and State government relations and international government relations.
+Candida "Candi" P. Wolff is Citi's Executive Vice President and Head of Global Government Affairs.
+She is responsible for the company's government affairs globally, including U.S. Federal, U.S. State, and international government relations.

-Ms. Wolff also worked for Vice President Cheney as his head of legislative affairs, and she worked for eight years in the U.S. Senate serving in senior staff positions in the Republican Leadership and as tax counsel to former Senator Malcolm Wallop of Wyoming.
+Ms. Wolff also served as head of legislative affairs for Vice President Cheney and worked for eight years in the U.S. Senate in senior staff positions in the Republican Leadership and as tax counsel to former Senator Malcolm Wallop of Wyoming.

 Ms. Wolff has been recognized multiple times by American Banker Magazine as one of the leading women in the banking industry and by National Journal and Washington Life Magazine as one of the most influential women in Washington, D.C.

 Ms. Wolff is a member of the Board of Easter Seals, the Washington Tennis & Education Foundation, and the advocacy network of the Bipartisan Policy Center.

 Ms. Wolff earned her B.A. in mathematics and political science from Mount Holyoke College and her J.D. from the George Washington University School of Law.
 She is a member of the District of Columbia Bar Association.